 Best time to visitJune to July

 The quarry floor has variable depths of soil and consequently different plant communities.
-In the west, where the spoil was deposited, is now dominated coarse grasses and hawthorn scrub.
+The west of the reserve, where spoil was deposited, is now dominated by coarse grasses and hawthorn scrub.
 Several species of grasses can be found including cock’s-foot, meadow and false oat-grasses, red and sheep’s fescues, and quaking grass.
 Glaucous sedge is widely distributed.

 The wildflowers present a beautiful scene, they include the yellow flowers of cowslip rough hawkbit, mouse-ear hawkweed and bird’s-foot trefoil; the purple wild thyme and clustered bellflower; the pink restharrow and the blue common milkwort.
 Common spotted, pyramidal and bee orchids can all be found in June and July.

 The quarry is one of the few Wolds sites for thistle broomrape which parasitizes woolly thistle.
 The endangered red hemp-nettle has been introduced from nearby populations along with small-flowered buttercup on the quarry face.